holgateb/Accessibility_Project/README.md

 # Accessibility_Project
-A demonstration of accessability features
+A demonstration of accessability features and code refactoring

 ## Description